JoaoOMago/JoaoOMago/README.md

 I did my high school education at ETEC Pedro Ferreira alves as a Mechatronic technician in Mogi Mirim.

-Here is a random fact about me - I have been on this planet for **8023 days**.
+Here is a random fact about me - I have been on this planet for **8024 days**.

-And here is a just a random fact -  **The first episode of the popular television sitcom Happy Days was titled "All The Way."**.
+And here is a just a random fact -  **In 1825, the first toilet was installed in the White House**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)